 Pay in person

-Pay in person at the Student Services Centre in the Marjorie and Arnold Ziff Building.
+You can pay in person at the Student Services Centre in the Marjorie and Arnold Ziff Building.
 The University of Leeds does not encourage cash or draft as a payment method.
 Payments must be made in GBP and the University can only accept a maximum of £3,500 per student per academic year.

 You can arrange to pay your tuition or accommodation fees in instalments where the full charge is split into multiple payments and is taken automatically.